 Wilt Chamberlain’s Passing Skills (only center to ever lead the league in assists)

-Wilt did occasionally have big scoring games that season too, like in December, when he went on a 3-game tear with 68, 47 and 53 points!
-But for the majority of the season, he was scoring less than 20 points a game to go with his league best 8.6 assists.
+Wilt did occasionally have big scoring games that season too, like in December, when he went on a three-game tear with 68, 47 and 53 points.
+But, for the majority of the season, he was scoring less than 20 points a game to go with his league best…8.6 assists.